 Associates is a unique organization dedicated to supporting all

 types of product testing and evaluation.
 Although our core business

 is accident reconstruction, we have a qualified staff of engineers

 and safety experts that can investigate any type of failure analysis

 on just about any object.
 CEO and owner Robert “Bob”

 Swint has put together a team of investigators that take pride in

 their ability to produce thorough testing protocol.
-Recently, The

 testing capabilities are endless.
 We have a fully equipped laboratory